+Jay McTighe and Grant Wiggins developed Understanding by Design because they felt the traditional methods of educational planning focused too much on covering prescribed curriculum.
+McTighe and Wiggins found that traditional planning methods led to classroom activities that did not have any long term underlying purpose and may have only contributed to superficial learning.
 McTighe and Wiggins highlight the difference between knowledge and understanding.
-Knowledge is the knowing of facts.
-Understanding is the making meaning of those facts as it applies to our lives.
-As educators our goal should be to help our students use knowledge meaningfully, thus we need to focus on facilitating understanding.
+As educators, our goal should be to help students use knowledge meaningfully.
+We need to focus on facilitating understanding.
 Knowing facts in order to recall them is superficial learning that can be quickly forgotten; being able to connect facts and create meaning is deeper learning or true understanding.